-- Simmer for 1 - 2 hours (depends on how tender the cut of beef is).
+- Simmer for 1 to 2 hours (depends on how tender the cut of beef is).
 Remove bacon (it will be soft and unpleasant to eat).

-- To thicken gravy, combine 2 - 3 tbsp cornstarch in a little cold water.
+- To thicken gravy, combine 2 to 3 tablespoons cornstarch in a little cold water.
 Stir into cooking liquid until slightly thickened.

 - Season gravy to taste with salt and freshly ground pepper.

 - The size of your meat pieces can be larger or smaller.
-I do try to stay at about ¾ - 1 inch thick.
+I do try to stay at about ¾ to 1 inch thick.

 you want this to be just meat and gravy, remove cooked meat, strain